kylestetz/CLNDR/README.md

   template: clndrTemplate,
   // start the week off on Sunday (0), Monday (1), etc. Sunday is the default.
   weekOffset: 0,
+  // determines which month to start with using either a date string or a moment object.
+  startWithMonth: "YYYY-MM-DD" or moment()
   // callbacks!
   clickEvents: {
     // fired whenever a calendar box is clicked.